Alex has been an online sports and pop culture writer for five years. When he's not writing about sports, Alex is an aspiring screenwriter.

 The Greatest Royal Rumble

-Still there was curiosity how the first 50 man Royal Rumble would play out.
-A blow-by-blow recap of a 30 man Rumble would be daunting and this is nearly twice that so I'll only discuss highlights.
-Daniel Bryan was the first man in the match and even though he lost, he still went coast-to-coast, looking like a hero even in defeat.
+Still, there was some curiosity as to how the first 50-man Royal Rumble would play out.
+A blow-by-blow recap of a 30-man Rumble would be daunting, and this is nearly twice that so I'll only discuss highlights.
+Daniel Bryan was the first man in the match, and even though he lost, he still went coast-to-coast, looking like a hero even in defeat.
 Plus his chest was a tomato red after taking several hits.
 Can't deny the guy's toughness.

 Match rating: 3.75 stars